AdS Length corrected Thermodynamics of a Black Hole in a Cloud of Strings and Perfect Fluid Dark Matter: AdS length Corrected Thermodynamics

 To observe the effect of a minor correction to the AdS length on the black hole heat capacity, we plot a graph of (\ref{eq:heat_capacity}) versus the horizon radius for different values of the correction parameter $\epsilon$.

-From the graph (\ref{fig:heat_capacity}), we observe that the three curves converge for small horizon radii, being negligible, and depart from one another at $r_{+} \approx 0.3$.
+From Fig. (\ref{fig:heat_capacity}), we observe that the three curves converge for small horizon radii, the heat capacity values being negligible, implying instability of small-sized blacks holes, thus substantiating earlier results.
+The curves depart from one another at $r_{+} \approx 0.3$.
 The curve corresponding to $+\epsilon$ shows the same trend as the uncorrected curve but increases faster and becomes more positive with increasing black hole size and converges with it at large horizon radii.
-The negative correction exhibits divergence at $r_{+} \approx 0.75$ and gets closer to the other curves at large size.
+The negative correction curve exhibits divergence in the heat capacity at the critical point $r_{+} \approx 0.75$, implying charged AdS black holes with CoS and PFDM undergo second-order Davies-type phase transition \cite{Davies1977}.
+The curve gets closer to the other curves at large size, recovering classical behaviour.